dlzi/brevis/README.md

 ## Help

-If you have a question or need help feel free to [open an issue](https://github.com/dlzi/brevis/issues/new).
+If you have a question or need help, feel free to [open an issue](https://github.com/dlzi/brevis/issues/new).

 ## Related Projects